Module dependencies in MoML files

-#5 Updated by David Welker about 10 years ago
+#5 Updated by David Welker over 10 years ago

 Good point.
 But this can be solved by simply making the current active configuration the default.
 If the workflow engineer has reason to think that not all the modules that are currently active are needed, they could simply turn some of them off.
 Obviously, it would be up to the workflow engineer to test his assumption that not all the modules are needed before distributing the workflow.

-#7 Updated by David Welker about 10 years ago
+#7 Updated by David Welker over 10 years ago

 Your point about overrides is not correct.
 If you are using a module that includes an override and your workflow uses that class, then you know there is a dependency on the module that contains the override.